 i) Shake Shack

-It’s possible that you don’t always have access to Shake Shack’s delicious goodness depending on where you’re travelling from.
+It’s possible that you don’t always have access to Shake Shack’s delicious goodness, depending on where you’re traveling from.
 But what is more New York than a greasy cheeseburger?
-Take a huge bite of the cheesy goodness with several options like Angus beef, chicken, and vegetarian.
+Take a huge bite of the cheesy goodness with options like Angus beef, chicken, and vegetarian.

 It can be found on Old Fulton Street, just a few storefronts below Grimaldi’s and Juliana’s.
-The standard American cheeseburger, fries, and shake combination are perfect here because it’s quick and laid-back.
+The standard American cheeseburger, fries, and shake combination is perfect here because it’s quick and laid-back.

 ii) Grimaldi’s + Juliana’s Pizza